Adult Education

 We hope every adult will be part of a discipleship group and classes!
 New class members always welcome!

-We read, study, and discuss the Bible verse-by-verse, seeking deeper and/or reinforced understanding so that God’s Word changes our hearts and minds, leading us to trust, obey, and love more fully.
-This fall we’ll step into the world of the New Testament beyond Paul’s letters and discover the grit, courage, and hope of 1 Peter—a book written to men standing firm in the face of real-life challenges.
+We continue our study into the world of the New Testament beyond Paul’s letters and discover the grit, courage, and hope of 1 Peter—a book written to men standing firm in the face of real-life challenges.
 This study will uncover how Peter’s words equip us to lead with integrity, endure hardship without compromise, and live boldly for Christ in today’s culture.
 If you’re ready for straight talk, practical faith, and a call to spiritual toughness, this is your study.

 If you've ever felt overwhelmed or even just worn out by life, you're not alone!
 The Book of Psalms reveals how, throughout history, God has brought peace to people experiencing the same troubles you may be today.
 The Book of Psalms has served as the hymnbook and prayerbook of God’s people from ancient times into the present day.
 Known as The Psalter, this collection of Holy Spirit–inspired poetry captures the highs and lows of life.
 The psalms are powerful prayers, guiding us into honest communication with God.
 They validate our doubts, passions, fears, and longings and show us how to draw near to God in our struggles.
 This Bible study organizes the psalms thematically, making it easier to grasp their main ideas and apply them to your own conversations with God.
 Register here: https://athenseve.cbsclass.org/.